Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Introduction

 A parallel story exists for the minimal representation of $O(p+1,q+1)$.
 One has $\O(p,q) \subseteq P \subseteq \O(p+1,q+1)$, where $P$ is a maximal parabolic with Levi $\G_m \times \O(p,q)$.
 The unipotent radical of $P$ acts on functions in $L^2(C)$ via pointwise multiplication by unitary characters of $\R^n$ (``modulations").
 And, finally, the analogous Weyl element in $\O(p+1,q+1)$, which conjugates $P$ to $P^{\op}$, corresponds to an involutive unitary operator on $L^2(C)$, which is the natural analogue of the Fourier transform for the quadric cone $C$.
 Explicitly, one may write this transform as a convolution by a kind of Bessel function \cite{Kobayashi:Mano}, just as the classical Fourier transform can be written as a convolution with an exponential.

 The Schr\"odinger model of the minimal representation of the even orthogonal group has been extended to arbitrary local fields by N. Gurevich and D. Kazhdan \cite{GurK:Cone}.
 Moreover, the Bessel Fourier transform given by the action of the Weyl element is perhaps the simplest example of a ``nonlinear" Fourier transform of the kind expected (e.g., in Braverman-Kazhdan theory and relative Langlands duality \cite{BK-lifting, Ngo:Hankel, benzvi2024relativelanglandsduality}) to exist in great generality.
 Remarkably, J. Getz has provided a full Poisson Summation formula on quadric cones using this transform (with a complete geometric description of ``boundary terms" and no restriction on test functions) \cite{Getz:Quadric}.
-It is expected that this kind of Poisson Summation Formula should exist on function spaces associated to a large class of algebraic varieties (e.g., reductive monoids, spherical varieties \cite{SakellaridisSph, Ngo:Hankel, SakellaridisICM2022}) and, in the mold of Tate's thesis \cite{Tate1967FourierAnalysis}, are expected to yield many instances of Langlands functoriality.
+Such Poisson summation formulae are expected exist on function spaces associated to a large class of algebraic varieties (e.g., reductive monoids, spherical varieties \cite{SakellaridisSph, Ngo:Hankel, SakellaridisICM2022}) and, in the mold of Tate's thesis \cite{Tate1967FourierAnalysis}, are expected to yield many instances of Langlands functoriality.
 The analogue of the metaplectic/minimal representation is expected to arise in this more general context too: geometric symmetries of the variety, along with modulations, and these (conjectural) Fourier transforms give rise to so-called ``modulation groups" \cite{getz2025modulationgroups}.

 The function space of a quadric cone is, after the case of vector spaces, one of the simplest and best-understood examples of the above paradigm.
 It is worth noting, however, that the quadric cone's Fourier transform is already a great deal more subtle than the (very classical) Fourier transform on vector spaces: the Bessel kernel is singular \cite{Kobayashi:Mano}, and there are nontrivial boundary terms in the Poisson Summation Formula \cite{Getz:Quadric}.
 In particular, these appear to be related to the (algebro-geometric) singularity of the quadric cone at the origin.